gmatteo/pseudos_ac_she/README.md

 Lr_5f.in: decrease rc for p by 0.2, d by 0.05.
 Minor adjustment in qcut values. ecut ~95 due to rc 1.2 for 5f.
           BTW: twpo possible configurations: [Rn]5f147s27p1 or 5f146d17s2

 Rf: decrease rc for p and d.
-Minor adjustment in qcut values. ecut ~95, previous ~105
+Minor adjustment in qcut values. ecut ~95, previous one ~105
 Fb: decrease rc for p and d.
-Minor adjustment in qcut values. ecut ~96, previous ~105
+Minor adjustment in qcut values. ecut ~96, previous one ~105
 Sg: decrease rc for p and d.
-Minor adjustment in qcut values. ecut ~98, previous ~108
+Minor adjustment in qcut values. ecut ~98, previous one ~108
 Bh: decrease rc for p and d.
-Minor adjustment in qcut values. ecut ~100, previous ~108
+Minor adjustment in qcut values. ecut ~100, previous one ~108
 Hs: decrease rc for p and d.
-Minor adjustment in qcut values. ecut ~102, previous ~108
+Minor adjustment in qcut values. ecut ~102, previous one ~108
 Mt: decrease rc for p and d.
 Minor adjustment in qcut values
 Ds: decrease rc for p and d.
-Minor adjustment in qcut values, increase qc for f, ecut 120,  previous ~140
+Minor adjustment in qcut values, increase qc for f, ecut 120,  previous one ~140
 Ds: decrease rc for p and d.
-Minor adjustment in qcut values, increase qc for f, ecut 120,  previous ~140
+Minor adjustment in qcut values, increase qc for f, ecut 120,  previous one ~140
+Cn: decrease rc for p and d.
+Minor adjustment in qcut values, increase qc for f, ecut 120,  previous one ~60